. Plan

 Tethered Circle Search

-Used to cover an area using a central point to attach the tether.
-The search grid will be performed by spooling out a specific amount of line, then swimming in a clockwise or counter-clockwise direction for a 360o sweep.
+amount of line, then swimming in a clockwise or counter-clockwise direction for a 360o sweep.
 I plant a non-metallic stake or deploy a weight and float at my start point which will also mark my end point when I complete the circle.
-Upon a full sweep, additional line equal to 60-80% of the visibility range is paid out, the marker is planted and another 360o sweep is performed.
+Upon a full sweep, additional line equal to 60-80% of

 This technique can be used by one or multiple divers, placing each diver at a point on the line at the proper search lane width.
 Note: the diver furthest out will of course have to cover more area than the divers closer to the center.
-You can use this fact to best suit slower/faster divers or to swap out the heaviest work positions at the completion of each sweep
+You can use this fact to best suit slower/faster divers or to swap out the heaviest work positions

+For good water visibility and a large object, this search technique can be performed mid water to search a wide area quickly even with a cluttered bottom.
 For small items or low visibility, the tethered search is best used on a bottom without many obstructions, since you will be closer to the bottom and line snags will impact your progress.

+The search can begin at full line extension and work your way in (this is a good choice when the object is expected to protrude from the bottom and will snag the search line) or can begin from the central point.
+The choice depends upon the object and goals.
 This is also my preferred search technique when diving from an unmanned boat, attaching the search line onto the anchor line ensuring I always have a connection to my vessels location. (of course you must make sure the anchor or weight used as the center point is of correct weight and type for the search and will not be moved or released from bottom set.
 I use a dual anchor setup when diving an unmanned boat).
 My line is marked at 10 ft intervals with distance markers attached.
 I have used both fixed line holders (of the type used to tow a dive flag) and spool type reels.

-If the object is not discovered, the center point will be moved.
-Due to the nature of circle searches, there will be either overlap or missed areas depending upon your next placement and is inefficient for an area that will require many circles to be deployed. note: the overlap image is to convey the overlap and missed area issue and is not to represent the actual optimal pattern.
-Gray is the unsearched area, white is the overlap.
+depending upon your next placement and is inefficient for an area that will require many circles to be deployed. note: the overlap image is to convey the overlap and missed area issue and is not to represent the actual optimal pattern.
+Gray is the unsearched area, white is the overlap. |

 tethered circle search